 Will people call you crazy?
 Ha!
 You have no idea!

 The bottom line is this…You don’t have to do what you don’t want to do!

 It’s your life.

-If you like to swim, than don’t play football…swim!
+If you like to swim, then don’t play football…swim!

 Today’s question is the same one I asked Isaac in the car, “What do you want to do?”

 Share in the comments.